teambit/envs/packages/ts-compiler/README.md

 #### Whats to do component builds in workspace and doesn't build in capsule?

-Most odds your missing a dependency which influences the global scope like `@types/node` or `@types/mocha`.
+Most odds you missing a dependency which influences the global scope like `@types/node` or `@types/mocha`.
 Use overrides to add it to the dependencies.

 #### Missing types in consumer environment?